bantmen/adversarial-examples/README.md

 ![alt text](https://image.ibb.co/e6FAV6/final.png "Sample visualization")

+(Samples were chosen randomly from the set of successfully misclassified examples)

 ## Instructions
 1) Train a simple CNN on mnist by running `python train.py`.
 You should see an output similar to `Test accuracy 0.9853`.
 The model is now saved under `./data/mnist_conv/`.
 2) Generate adversarial samples for the model in first step.
 For example,